The Sunday School meets every Sunday during the school term. They meet initially in the Church before moving to the Church Hall.

 We are at present working on an article for the next Church Magazine about the Mary Slessor Competition which is presently being run by the Church of Scotland, and which all the Children have entered.
 The purpose is to raise the awareness of Mary Slessor and the good work that she did at home in Scotland as well as, as a missionary in Africa.

 We would again like to thank the congregation for the generous support we continue to receive and have received over the past few years especially with regards to fund raising, Sunday School outings to the Pantomime, and Parties to mention but a few things.
 We are also grateful to the members of the congregation who have volunteered their time and support to assist on Sunday Mornings, as well as at the organised events such as Soup and Pudding lunches.

-In the Sunday School account at present, which is maintained under the watchful eye of Kay MacKinnon, there is a sum which we hope to use for books for Prize-giving later in the year, together with perhaps a local outing, if possible.
+In the Sunday School account at present, which is maintained under the watchful care of Kay MacKinnon, Colin and Sarah Reeve, there is a sum which we hope to use for books for Prize-giving later in the year, together with perhaps a local outing, if possible.
 We have previously held film nights which Angela Smith expertly organises on our behalf, and which all concerned thoroughly enjoy.
 We are hoping to organise another one for this term, if we can find an evening when everyone is free.

 In the incoming year, we are hoping to arrange another few fundraising events, with one suggestion being for a bring and buy sale/ coffee morning which again the children were very enthusiastic about, as well as possibly another lunch for some local charities.